nalanj/ladle/ROADMAP.md

   - Flesh out request conversions
   - Proxy matches

+x Add request id as uuid on invocation and trace in logs with it

 x Makefile

-- Add timings to call logs
+- Block requests to one per lambda at a time to control for logging x Add timings to call logs
 - Automatic function restart

 - TEST EVERYTHING

+- Base64 body handling

 - Simple UI for seeing list of registered functions
 - List of registered routes in gateway